parimalSavaj/Notes/Dev to Ai/README.md

 - how to use LLM APIs
 - function calling
 - tool calling
-- ollma or docker model run on local
+- Ollama or docker model run on local

 ## learning advance topic